9 Best Cryptocurrencies for Mining (Easy to Hard)

 Difficulty: Easy/Medium

-Dash is a cryptocurrency that was created as a hard fork of Bitcoin designed to offer faster transactions and more privacy.
+Dash was created as a hard fork of Bitcoin designed to offer faster transactions and more privacy.
 While you can mine DASH with a GPU, using an ASIC will give you a greater chance of earning profits.

 7. Ethereum Classic (ETC)